tslumley/notstatschat/content/post/2025-10-30-laws-and-orders/index.md

 tags: []
 ---

-This is approximately my Belz Lecture for the Statistical Society of Australia (Vic/Tas), from earlier this week.
+This is approximately my Belz Lecture for the Statistical Society of Australia (Vic/Tas), from a couple of weeks ago.
 'Approximately', because it's from my notes.

 <hr>